deniztotuk/Arenosa-SV/README.md

 This script takes `.weir.fst` files as input and plots them.
 Top 1% of Fst values has red coloring and each chromosome is highlighted by different colors.

 This script saves `fst_plot.png` file in home directory as an output.

+### Genome Scans

+To isolate top 1% of outliers custom `Outliers_99.R` script was used.

+This script takes `.weir.fst` files as inputs.
+Then saves top 1st percentile of data into a `.tsv` file (Based on Fst scores).